Digital Marketing AI and Us: With Real Results

 Deep explanation:

 This atomic structure mirrors the way LLMs extract and synthesize information.
 Short answers are ideal snippets for AI assistants; bullets provide quick facts; the expanded section supplies depth for users and authority signals for models.
-Additionally, apply FAQPage and HowTo schema blocks so crawlers understand content intent.
-Finally, include multimedia assets (charts, transcripts, infographics) and provide alt text and captions—these increase the chance of multimodal AI citations.
+Apply FAQPage and HowTo JSON-LD schema blocks so crawlers understand content intent and can surface it in rich results.
+Maintain entity consistency — use the same names and terms consistently across your content and link to trusted third-party sources to build topical authority.
+Include multimedia assets (charts, transcripts, infographics) with alt text and captions — these increase the chance of multimodal AI citations as assistants expand to reference visual content.
+Content freshness is not optional: 44% of AI Overview citations come from 2025 content, and 85% from the last two years.
+An outdated page, no matter how well-structured, is competing against fresher content from every competitor who updated theirs last month.
+Set a quarterly update cadence for your highest-value pages as a standing obligation, not a reactive task.

 How do I prevent AI hallucinations and ensure factual accuracy?